tytydraco/yessleep/out/My_colleague_had_been_missing_for_a_week_Hed_been_isolating_himself_for_days_ignoring_my_calls_and_even_our_inner_circle_of_friends_hadnt_heard_a_word_from_him.md

 “Trevor isn’t… here.”

 What did she mean, he wasn't there?
 Had he vanished or something?
 It had to be some kind of sick joke.
 And then, I saw a message from him.
 I let out a sigh of relief—the son of a bitch had scared the hell out of me—but that relief vanished the moment I opened it.
-It was the photo you’re looking at now, accompanied by a single word:
+It was the photo, it was what appeared to be someone wearing a mask with a sad expression, looking at the camera from the foot of a bed, accompanied by a single word:

 “*Help*”